Generic selectors

 But what about motive?
 A sin can be committed intentionally or in ignorance but any violation of God’s Law is sin.
 God takes the motive of the sinner into consideration when they are judged.
 So, motive has nothing to do with whether or not sin occurred even though God shows mercy in judging those who repent.
 Any person that violates God’s Law sins against Him.
 Summarizing, we know:

 Finally, we need to recognize that all sin has the same penalty without, or prior to, repentance.
-It says in Romans 6:23, “For the wages of sin is death”; and in Ezekiel 18:20, “The soul that sins, it shall die.”
+It says in Romans 6:23, “For the wages of sin is death”; and in Ezekiel 18:20, “The soul who sins shall die.”
 This applies to each and every violation of God’s Law, regardless of how minor the violation or whether or not the sin was intentional.
 Therefore:

 Sin is a seemingly simple and obvious concept, so why make such a point of it?
 Because it is important to realize that sin, the violation of God’s Law, is against God alone and all sin that goes without repentance has a death penalty.
 So sin is a very serious matter.